 The Washington Monument honors the first president of the United States, George Washington.

 It’s the tallest structure in the nation’s capital, towering 555 feet above the National Mall.

 After design squabbles that latest decades, the obelisk was finally finished in 1885.
 The monument is the world’s tallest obelisk.

 After lengthy off and on closures for the pandemic and renovations, the monument reopened to visitors in July 2021.

 With a timed entry ticket, you can ride the elevator to the top for spectacular views of the city.
-You’ll have to go through several layers of security.
+You’ll need to book in advance and go through several layers of security.

 One the way down, you can see the changes in the marble from the older and newer parts.